Work With Drew

 Himalayan Tantric Tradition

-Lineage holder under my teacher Khushi Malhotra.
+Lineage holder in the Himalayan Tantric tradition under my teacher Khushi Malhotra.
 Ongoing study, including months of study in India.

 Registered Yoga Teacher